Banking Double Signatures

 This is the same steps are used for cheque accounts.

-Most banks allow you to use the cheque account for online transaction.
+Most banks allow you to use the cheque account (direct debit) for online transaction.

 Once authorised you can work from home and that means you don't have to be at a branch to do the transactions.